tdsmith/brew-evolution/XXX-python-application-runtime.md

 * HEP 6 described the motivation for avoiding system Python for applications installed by Homebrew and recommended that applications are packaged with `depends_on :python`.
 * Adding a PythonRequirement to a formula with `depends_on :python` often has the effect of installing the Homebrew `"python"` package.
 * Installing the Homebrew `"python"` package will create a link to a `python` executable in `HOMEBREW_PREFIX/bin`.
-If Homebrew's bin directory is in PATH and the `"python"` package was not previously installed, this can have the effect of changing the system's default python interpreter.
+If Homebrew's bin directory is in PATH and the `"python"` package was not previously installed, this can have the effect of changing the default python interpreter.
-* Unintentionally changing the system's default python interpreter [^default-interpreter] can cause confusion.
+* Unintentionally changing the default python interpreter [^default-interpreter] can cause confusion.

-[^default-interpreter]: For purposes of this proposal, "the system's default python interpreter" means "what you get when you run `which python`".
+[^default-interpreter]: For purposes of this proposal, "the default python interpreter" means "what you get when you run `which python`".

 The motivation for this proposal is to establish a way to package Python applications for Homebrew which both

 * never uses system Python, and
-* never changes the system's default python interpreter,
+* never changes the default python interpreter,

 and to amend HEP 6 to use this new method.